 We will retain personal data for the minimum period required by legislation or national guidance provided by statutory authorities (for example, patient information is kept in line with the NHSX Records Management Code of Practice, 2021).

 When no longer required for day to day processing, personal information will be archived, either electronically or if in hard copy, stored in a secure location at the Hospice, or offsite with an approved data management company.
 All data will be destroyed after the data retention period has ceased.

 As we are able to claim gift aid retrospectively for up to 4 years, we believe it is fair for us to keep donor details on our database for up to 4 years, even if the donor has opted out of receiving any marketing or promotional material, or objects to us contacting them under any other legitimate interest.
-This is because, should they make a future donation and gift aid it, including any other donations they have made in the last 4 years, we would be unable to do so without keeping this record.
+This is because, should they make a future donation and gift aid it, including any other donations they have made in the last 4 years, we would be unable to action this without keeping this record.

 Changes to this Privacy Notice

 We may from time to time need to update and amend this notice in light of changes in the law or developments in our own or industry standards.
 Alterations to this policy will be posted on our website.